Hyphanet: Distributed storage and caching of data

 Two advantages of this design are high reliability and anonymity.
 Information remains available even if the publisher node goes offline, and is anonymously spread over many hosting nodes as encrypted blocks, not entire files.

 The key disadvantage of the storage method is that no one node is responsible for any chunk of data.
 If a piece of data is not retrieved for some time and a node keeps getting new data, it will drop the old data sometime when its allocated disk space is fully used.
-In this way Freenet tends to 'forget' data which is not retrieved regularly (see also Effect).
+In this way Hyphanet tends to 'forget' data which is not retrieved regularly (see also Effect).

 While users can insert data into the network, there is no way to delete data.
 Due to Freenet's anonymous nature the original publishing node or owner of any piece of data is unknown.
 The only way data can be removed is if users don't request it.

 Network

 Typically, a host computer on the network runs the software that acts as a node, and it connects to other hosts running that same software to form a large distributed, variable-size network of peer nodes.
 Some nodes are end user nodes, from which documents are requested and presented to human users.
 Other nodes serve only to route data.
 All nodes communicate with each other identically – there are no dedicated "clients" or "servers".
 It is not possible for a node to rate another node except by its capacity to insert and fetch data associated with a key.
 This is unlike most other P2P networks where node administrators can employ a ratio system, where users have to share a certain amount of content before they can download.

-Freenet may also be considered a small world network.
+Hyphanet may also be considered a small world network.

-The Freenet protocol is intended to be used on a network of complex topology, such as the Internet (Internet Protocol).
+The Hyphanet protocol is intended to be used on a network of complex topology, such as the Internet (Internet Protocol).
 Each node knows only about some number of other nodes that it can reach directly (its conceptual "neighbors"), but any node can be a neighbor to any other; no hierarchy or other structure is intended.
 Each message is routed through the network by passing from neighbor to neighbor until it reaches its destination.
 As each node passes a message to a neighbor, it does not know whether the neighbor will forward the message to another node, or is the final destination or original source of the message.
 This is intended to protect the anonymity of users and publishers.

 Each node maintains a data store containing documents associated with keys, and a routing table associating nodes with records of their performance in retrieving different keys.